marcos4503/publisher-tools-for-assetstore/README.md

     Clone this repository and read the topics below to know how to use this Extension.
 </p>

+# How to use this extension?

+To use this extension, from the code of this Repository, it is very simple.
+Just clone this repository by downloading it, then, in your Chromium browser, go to `chrome://extensions/` and then click on `Load Without Package` and then select the folder `Publisher-Tools-For-Asset-Store` of this repository.

 # Support projects like this